Array functions¶

 - result

-The initialized array with all zeros.
+APyFloatArrayorAPyFixedArray The initialized array with all zeros.

 - result

-- apytypes.ones_like(a: APyFixedArray, *, int_bits: int | None = None, frac_bits: int | None = None, bits: int | None = None, exp_bits: None = None, man_bits: None = None, bias: None = None) APyFixedArray ¶
+- apytypes.ones_like(a: APyFixedArray, *, int_bits: int | None = None, frac_bits: int | None = None, bits: int | None = None, exp_bits: None = None, man_bits: None = None, bias: None = None) APyFixedArray¶

 - apytypes.ones_like(a: APyCFixedArray, *, int_bits: int | None = None, frac_bits: int | None = None, bits: int | None = None, exp_bits: None = None, man_bits: None = None, bias: None = None) APyCFixedArray